All plan types/levels | |

 Enterprise hub and super admin permissions are required to access this part of admin panel.

-To find an org unit ID:
+To find an org unit ID in admin panel:

 Open the admin panel.